mouseless/json-concepts/specs/05-arrays/03-object-arrays.md

         } ]
     }

-No schema validation or shadow creation is specified since there are no apparent use cases for above definitions.
+No schema validation or shadow is specified since there are no apparent use cases for above definitions.
 So implementations are free to handle above definitions in whatever way they choose to.

 ## Multi-Dimensional Array